elileinkram/_feedstack_web/README.md

 And then spits back a number as output, which becomes the new ranking.

 Once you have coded your implementation of [computeRanking](https://github.com/elijahleinkram/jasper/blob/master/ranking/compute_ranking).
 You can upload it to the app.
-And a new feed will be created.
+And a new feed will be created based on your implementation

-If you need help uploading the function watch this clip.
+If you need help uploading the function watch [this clip](https://j.gifs.com/K1pmOx.gif).

 # Rules